catppuccin/tmux/README.md

 This module depends on [tmux-weather](https://github.com/xamut/tmux-weather).

 #### Install
-The prefered way to install tmux-cpu is using [TPM](https://github.com/tmux-plugins/tpm).
+The preferred way to install tmux-weather is using [TPM](https://github.com/tmux-plugins/tpm).

 #### Configure
 Load tmux-weather after you load catppuccin.